My Finger Is Numb. What Does That Mean?

 Summit Orthopedics provides personalized hand and wrist expertise

 Our hands connect through our wrists and arms to our shoulders; a problem anywhere along our arm may have a big impact on hand function and quality of life.
 If you experience an injury or uncomfortable symptoms, our fellowship-trained hand and wrist surgeons are here to help.
 Summit physicians receive the highest levels of training and exclusively provide individualized care for conditions of the hand, wrist, and elbow.
+Start your journey to better function and less pain.
+Find your hand expert, request an appointment online, or call us at (651) 968–5201 to schedule a consultation.

 More resources for you